 Yes, we accept both full time and part time students.
 Full time students complete the program in two years; part time students take longer.
 Many, but not all, of the courses are offered at 4 and 7 o’clock for the convenience of students doing internships and part time students.
 The program welcomes part time students as long as they can make scheduling arrangements to attend MSCP or CAGS courses as scheduled.
 Some courses are scheduled at 1:00 and practica and internships are conducted during normal working hours.
 It is the student’s responsibility to make the necessary changes to their outside work schedule in order to meet the requirements of the MSCP or CAGS program they are enrolled in.

 Please see Part Time Curriculum in the Program Handbook (pg.
 11)

->

-> In the MSCP program students can select a concentration or three free electives.
+In the MSCP program students can select a concentration or three free electives.
 The concentrations require course work and one of the two clinical experiences in the designated area.
-The concentrations are Child & Adolescent Counseling, Forensic Counseling, Health Psychology, and Culture, Gender and Political Psychology.
+The concentrations are Child & Adolescent Counseling, Forensic Counseling, Health Psychology, Early Intervention, and Cultural, Gender and Political Psychology.
 Students with particular interests in and who complete one of these concentrations may find their knowledge and skills as well as employment enhanced.

->

-> The orientation of the program is the ecological model which is a perspective or meta-theory that looks to multi-levels of influence on human development and functioning.
+The orientation of the program is the ecological model which is a perspective or meta-theory that looks to multi-levels of influence on human development and functioning.
 In keeping with most programs, we present and expect student to know the array of personality and counseling theories.
 Yet our MSCP program expects and facilitates our students engagement in the ongoing process of understanding and conceptualizing human nature and human behavior.
 Additionally, the program seeks to provide competent practitioners with a thorough knowledge base of counseling and applied psychology and who can be evaluative consumers of the research literature that informs applied psychology and counseling.